Albi1999/Starbucks_beverage_calories_prediction_models/Statistical_Learning_Final_Report.md

 ## Barplot

-We will plot a barplot of the data.
-The barplot is a graphical representation of the data that displays the frequency of each category in a categorical variable.
-This visualization helps us to understand the distribution of the data and identify the most common categories in the dataset.
+We will now plot the bar plots for our dataset.
+The primary use of bar plots is to make comparisons between the amounts of different categories.
+Indeed, each bar corresponds to a category and the height of the bar represents the frequency or proportion of that category.
+These graphs are commonly used for categorical data, or numerical data that has been binned into categories.

 ``` r